-Based on the successful implementation of commitments undertaken under the IPAP and progress achieved during cooperation within the Intensified Dialogue, Allied heads of states and governments agreed at the 2008 Bucharest Summit that Georgia will become a NATO member.
+Based on the successful implementation of commitments undertaken under the IPAP and progress achieved during cooperation within the Intensified Dialogue, Allied Heads of States and Governments agreed at the 2008 Bucharest Summit (reflected in the Bucharest Summit Declaration) that Georgia will become a NATO member.
 This decision carries a significant political message which was reconfirmed at subsequent NATO Summits.

-On 7 December 2011 NATO Headquarters (Brussels) hosted a Foreign Ministers’ meeting where Georgia was formally referred to as the NATO aspirant country together with Montenegro, Bosnia and Herzegovina and the Former Yugoslav Republic of Macedonia.
+On 7 December 2011 NATO Headquarters (Brussels) hosted a Foreign Ministers’ meeting where Georgia was formally referred to as the NATO aspirant country together with Montenegro, Bosnia and Herzegovina and North Macedonia.

-At the 2014 NATO Wales Summit, the Allies recognized Georgia as one of the most interoperable partners and invited to the “Enhanced Opportunities Partners” (EOP) group together with four other nations (Australia, Jordan, Finland, and Sweden).
-The abovementioned format grants the country enhanced opportunities of cooperation with NATO.
+At the 2014 NATO Wales Summit, Allies recognized Georgia as one of the most interoperable partners and granted the “Enhanced Opportunities Partners” (EOP) status together with four other nations (Australia, Jordan, Finland, and Sweden).
+The abovementioned format provides enhanced opportunities of cooperation with NATO.

 At the 2014 Wales Summit, the Allies endorsed the Substantial NATO-Georgia Package (SNGP) as part of the Defence and Related Security Capacity Building Initiative (DCB).
 The SNGP aims at strengthening Georgia’s defense capabilities, enhancing its interoperability with NATO and advancing its preparations for membership.

-A statement on NATO’s “open door policy” was adopted at the NATO Foreign Ministers’ meeting held on 1-2 December 2015 in Brussels.
-By inviting Montenegro to the Alliance as the 29th member, NATO reaffirmed its commitment to the “open door” policy.
+A statement on NATO’s “Open Door Policy” was adopted at the NATO Foreign Ministers’ meeting held on 1-2 December 2015 in Brussels.
+By inviting Montenegro to the Alliance as the 29th member, NATO reaffirmed its commitment to the Open Door Policy.
 The Allies reiterated their Bucharest Summit decision according to which Georgia will become a member of NATO.
-It is noteworthy that for the first time the Allies publicly confirmed that Georgia has all practical tools to prepare for membership.
+It is noteworthy that for the first time Allies publicly confirmed that Georgia has all practical tools to prepare for membership.
 In the statement, the Allied Ministers welcomed the progress made by Georgia with regard to reforms and underlined a successful implementation process of the Substantial NATO-Georgia Package (SNGP).